 The surface brightess reported below is an indication of the brightness per unit of angular area of NGC 1060.

 Apparent size of NGC 1060The following table reports NGC 1060 apparent angular size.
 The green area displayed on top of the DSS2 image of NGC 1060 is a visual representation of it.

 Digitized Sky Survey image of NGC 1060

 The image below is a photograph of NGC 1060 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-NGC 1060 - Elliptical/Spiral Galaxy is classified as Elliptical/Spiral (E-S0) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 1060 - Elliptical/Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 1060 - Elliptical/Spiral Galaxy in Triangulum is classified as Elliptical/Spiral (E-S0) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 1060 - Elliptical/Spiral Galaxy in Triangulum in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of NGC 1060

 Celestial coordinates for the J2000 equinox of NGC 1060 are provided in the following table: